Reset the Audio Conferencing PIN in Microsoft Teams

 We are frequently updating how you can manage features, so the steps here might be a little different from what you see.

-Have a user reset his or her own PIN
+Have a user reset their own PIN

 - Have the user go to https://admin0m.online.lync.com/lscp/usp/pstnconferencing.